 Blue river technology:

 Farm bot was founded in the year 2014 by farmbot.it.
 It is a robot developed by Arison, a polytechnic student in California.
-The robot addresses the pain points of people who doesn’t know farming and also helps farmers in reducing cost.
-The robot can perform end to end farming on its own, ranging from seed plantation to harvesting.
+The robot addresses the pain points of people who don’t know to farm and also helps farmers in reducing costs.
+The robot can perform end-to-end farming on its own, ranging from seed plantation to harvesting.
 This robot can farm 30 different varieties of crops, which can feed humans shortly.
-This robot can be used for indoor and outdoor farming and revolutionizing smart agriculture industry.
+This robot can be used for indoor and outdoor farming and revolutionizing the smart agriculture industry.

-Lack of laborers during harvesting has led to the loss of millions of dollars to farmers in certain areas of the world.
-This robot helps by reducing labor cost during the harvest season and time consumed in harvesting.
+The lack of laborers during harvesting has led to the loss of millions of dollars to farmers in certain areas of the world.
+This robot helps by reducing labor costs during the harvest season and time consumed in harvesting.
 AGrobot is a working prototype used for strawberry harvesting in the regions of Arizona and California as strawberry pickers need skills in harvesting the right fruit at the right time.

 If you need any help with idea validation, proof-of-concept, Data Science consulting, large-scale AI implementation, Big Data Engineering, or a creative solution for your AI Strengthening The Future Of Farming data.
 You are at the right place.